amazon-archives/amplify-photo-gallery-workshop/content/analytics/tracking-events.md

 });
 ```

 This will do everything automatically for you.
-If you want to further customize when and what to track.
+If you want to, you can further customize when and what to track.
 There are several options to target this use-case.
-Tryout and tinker!
+Try it out and tinker!
 The official [Amplify documentation](https://aws-amplify.github.io/docs/js/analytics) is a good starting point to get into it

 Browse to the Amazon Pinpoint Service in your Console to check the Events we're tracking